Towards the classification of maximum scattered linear sets of $\mathrm{PG}(1,q^5)$: Introduction

 Let $\PG(d,q^n)=\{\la v\ra_{\Fqn}\colon v\in\F_{q^n}^{d+1},\,v\neq0\}$ be the $d$-dimensional projective space over $\Fq$.
 If $U$ is an $r$-dimensional $\Fq$-subspace of $\F_{q^n}^{d+1}$, then

 is called \emph{$\Fq$-linear set} of rank $r$.
-Despite the simple definition, linear sets are very rich structures, connected to interesting objects, such as blocking sets, two-intersection sets, complete caps, translation spreads of the Cayley Generalized Hexagon, translation ovoids of polar spaces, semifield flocks, finite semifields and rank metric codes, see for example \cite{Po2010, PoZu2020} and their references.\\ The linear set $L_U$ is \emph{scattered} if $\dim_{\Fq}\left(\la v\ra_{\Fqn}\cap U\right)\le1$ for any $v\in\F_{q^n}^{d+1}$ or, equivalently, if it has size $(q^r-1)/(q-1)$.
+Despite the simple definition, linear sets are very rich structures, connected to interesting objects, such as blocking sets, two-intersection sets, complete caps, translation spreads of the Cayley Generalized Hexagon, translation ovoids of polar spaces, semifield flocks, finite semifields and rank metric codes, see for example \cite{LavrauwVanderVoorde, Po2010, PoZu2020} and their references.\\ The linear set $L_U$ is \emph{scattered} if $\dim_{\Fq}\left(\la v\ra_{\Fqn}\cap U\right)\le1$ for any $v\in\F_{q^n}^{d+1}$ or, equivalently, if it has size $(q^r-1)/(q-1)$.
 A nontrivial scattered $\Fq$-linear set $L_U$ of $\PG(d,q^n)$ of highest possible rank is a \emph{maximum scattered $\Fq$-linear set} (MSLS for short); in this case $U$ is called a \emph{maximum scattered subspace} of $\F_{q^n}^{d+1}$.
 The rank $r$ of an MSLS depends on $d$ and $n$.
 It holds $ r\le\frac{(d+1)n}2 $, see \cite{BlLa2000}, with equality when $(d+1)n$ is even \cite{BaGiMaPo2018,BlLa2000,CsMaPoZu2017}.
-A \emph{canonical $\Fq$-subgeometry} of $\PG(d,q^n)$ is a set projectively equivalent to the linear set of rank $d+1$ associated with the $\F_q$-subspace $\F_{q}^{d+1}$ (the set of points with coordinates rational over $\Fq$).
-The relevance of subgeometries lies in the following result. \begin{theorem}\cite{LuPo2004} If $L_U$ is an $\Fq$-linear set of rank $r$ in $\Lambda=\PG(d,q^n)$ such that $\la L_U\ra=\Lambda$, then there exists a projective space $\PG(r-1,q^n)\supseteq \Lambda$, an $\Fq$-canonical subgeometry $\Sigma$ of $\PG(r-1,q^n)$, and a complement $\Gamma$ of $\Lambda$ in $\PG(r-1,q^n)$, such that $\Gamma\cap\Sigma=\emptyset$, and $L_U$ is the projection of $\Sigma$ from the vertex $\Gamma$ onto $\Lambda$.
-Conversely, any such projection is a linear set. \end{theorem} In this paper any such pair $(\Gamma,\Sigma)$ is called \emph{projecting configuration} for the linear set $L_U$.
-The properties of $L_U$ can be described in terms of such projecting configuration, the subspace $\Lambda$ being immaterial.
-The corresponding projection map is denoted by $\wp_\Gamma$.
-In \cite{CsZa20161}, it was proved that for some linear sets the projecting configuration is not unique up to collineations.
-This issue is further formalized in \cite{CMP}, where the definition of \emph{$\GaL$-class} of a linear set $L_U$ is introduced, which is the number of non-isomorphic projecting configurations giving rise to $L_U$.
-For a linear set $L_U$ of $\GaL$-class one the projecting configuration is unique up to the action of $\GaL(r,q^n)$; in this case $L_U$ is called \emph{simple}.
-It has been recently proved \cite{Giovultimo} that the $\GaL$-class of a MSLS in $\PG(1,q^5)$ not of pseudoregulus type is at most two.
-According to Theorem~\ref{t:lupo}, the projecting configuration for a {maximum} linear set $L_U$ in $\PG(1,q^n)$, i.e.\ a linear set of rank $n$, is contained in $\PG(n-1,q^n)$, and it has as a vertex an $(n-3)$-dimensional projective subspace $\Gamma$ projecting a subgeometry $\Sigma$, $\Sigma\cap\Gamma=\emptyset$, on a line $\ell$ such that $\Gamma\cap\ell=\emptyset$.\\ In this paper, the focus is on the mutual position of $\Gamma$ and $\Sigma$; in particular, on the behavior of the vertex $\Gamma$ under the action of the pointwise stabilizer $\mathbb G=\PGaL(n,q^n)_\Sigma$, of order $n$.
+Two $\F_q$-linear sets are called \textit{equivalent} (resp.\ \textit{projectively equivalent}) if there exists a collineation (resp.\ a \textit{projectivity}) of $\PG(d,q^n)$ that maps one onto the other.

 The maximum scattered $\Fq$-linear sets in $\PG(1,q^n)$ can be effectively described by means of linearized polynomials.
 In fact, every linear set in $\PG(1,q^n)$ of rank $n$ is projectively equivalent to